This post may contain affiliate links. Please see my disclosure policy.

 Oil

-Extra Virgin olive oil is best and sometimes I buy extra light tasting olive oil for this because the full bodied oil can over power the bread and meet taste.
+Extra Virgin olive oil is best and sometimes I buy extra light tasting olive oil because the full-bodied oil can over power the bread and meat taste.

 Frequently Asked Questions